oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 Some specifics for each of these modi:

 - In **CW Keyer** modus, you just use the built-in capacitive touch paddles or the external paddles to generate morse code.
-- In **CW Trainer** modus, the device will generate random groups of morse characters for you to decode.
+- In **CW Generator** modus, the device will generate random groups of morse characters for you to decode.
 Once you selected this mode, you can **start** and **stop** the generation of morse code **by pressing the paddle** (you can press just one side or squeeze both).

-  When it starts the first time after selection from the top menu, it will first alert you by generating "`vvv<ka>`" (..._  ..._  ..._  _._._) in Morse code, before it actually begins generating the random groups.
+  When it starts the first time after selection from the top menu, it will first alert you by generating "`vvv<ka>`" (`..._   ..._   ..._    _._._`) in Morse code, before it actually begins generating the random groups.
 - In **Echo Trainer** modus, the device will generate a group of characters (in other words, a word) and then wait for you to key in the same word.
 If you wait too long, or if the response is not correct, the word will be repeated, until you get it right.

-  In this modus, it will not be shown on the display, what the generated prompt word is -- only your response is shown (and that depends on a parameter that you can set).
+  In this modus, it will not be shown on the display, what the generated prompt word is -- only your response is shown.

   Like in CW Trainer modus, you start the generation by pressing a paddle, and then the sequence "`vvv<ka>`" will be generated as an alert before the echo training starts.
 You cannot stop or interrupt this modus by pressing the paddle -- after all, you use the paddle to generate your responses!
-So the only way to stop this modus is a long press of the encoder button.
+So the only way to stop this modus is a ckick of the BLACK encoder button.

   For Echo Trainer modi there is a special parameter that should help you to train for maximum speed, called **Adaptv.
 Speed** (adaptive speed; see the section on Parameters).
 Whenever your response was correct, the speed will be increased by 1 word per minute; whenever you make a mistake, it will decrease by 1.
 Thus you will eventually always train at your limit, which certainly is the best way to push your limits...